Chapter 2 – Reinforcement Learning

 Deep Q-Learning

 Deep Q-Learning (DQN) combines deep learning and reinforcement learning, using neural networks to estimate Q-values.
-The course would covers the basic DQN algorithm, as well as the concept of experience replay and target networks.
+Today’s content covers the basic DQN algorithm, as well as the concept of experience replay and target networks.

 Vanilla Policy Gradient

-Today we introduce policy-based methods, where the objective is to directly optimize the policy function rather than value function.
+Today we introduce policy-based methods, where the objective is to directly optimise the policy function rather than value function.
 Vanilla Policy Gradient (VPG) is perhaps the simplest of these.

-Proximal Policy Optimization (PPO) is a policy gradient method that adds a constraint to the policy update to prevent drastic changes, promoting stability and robustness in learning.
+Proximal Policy Optimisation (PPO) is a policy gradient method that adds a constraint to the policy update to prevent drastic changes, promoting stability and robustness in learning.

 RL from Human Feedback

 Reinforcement Learning from Human Feedback (RLHF) is an approach to teach agents from both rewards and direct human feedback.
-The algorithm use PPO as the underlying reinforcement learning algorithm to train the agent.
+The algorithms use PPO as the underlying reinforcement learning algorithm to train the agent.